 From the 25th May 2018, according to Article 15 of the GDPR, a data subject (employee, customer, client or patient, for example), shall have the right to obtain information from the Controller who is defined by the GDPR as “the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data” Art.4(GDPR).

 It is important to have established by now whether your company is a Controller or a Processor.
-The data subject may request the purposes of the processing of his/her information, the categories of data concerned and finally the recipients to whom this data may or intend to be disclosed to, not forgetting cross-border data transfers, if this is applicable to your organisation.
+The data subject may request the purposes of the processing of his/her information, the lawful grounds for processing, the categories of data concerned and finally the recipients to whom this data may or intend to be disclosed to, not forgetting cross-border data transfers, if this is applicable to your organisation.

 How have Access Requests changed under the GDPR?